 Schlossberg told NBC's Savannah Guthrie and Matt Lauer in 2017 that he's inspired by his grandfather's speeches but also reminded fans of JFK Jr. with his interest in media.
 Like his late uncle, who founded the monthly magazine, George, Schlossberg wrote for the Yale Daily News and The Yale Herald while he was an undergraduate and has also penned pieces for Politico, The Washington Post and The New York Times.

 3. His career is a work in progress.

-While many would suspect he'll head straight into politics after obtaining his law degree, he's not ready to make that declaration.
+While many would suspect he'd head straight into politics after obtaining his law degree, he wasn't always ready to make that declaration.
 "I'm still trying to make my own way, figure things out, so stay tuned.
 I don't know what I'm going to do," he said on Today.

 4. He's close to his mom, Caroline Kennedy.